Artanisx/Arta2DEngine/Documentation/userguide.md

 ### <a name="primitives2D"></a>Primitives 2D

 This static class allows to draw primitives for debugging purposes.
-This class was not written by me and, until replaced, should be credited to... someone I don't recall at the moment...
+This class was not written by me and, until replaced, should be credited to [C3 2D XNA Primitives](https://bitbucket.org/C3/2d-xna-primitives/wiki/Home)

 To use this static class, you need to include the right using statement:
 ```c